|

-Our movie, Bangkok Adrenaline, has finished its run in cinemas in Thailand - 7 weeks total, the longest run being in my new home town - Pattaya.
+Our movie, Bangkok Adrenaline, has finished its run in cinemas in Thailand - 7 weeks total, the longest run being in the touristic seaside resort - Pattaya.
 Bangkok Adrenaline was a cinematical success!

 According to my knowledge in Thai cinema there several cut off points if your movie doesn't make monetary targets it is removed from cinema.